pvandervelde/mindvortex/src/posts/2023-05-04-Swerve-drive-kinematics-verification.md

 The transition between states, i.e. from one combination of x-velocity, y-velocity and rotation velocity to another combination, is done by assuming that there is linear control for the drive module variables, i.e. wheel velocity and steering angle.
-While linear control trajectories are not the best control method it does allow later on only changing the trajectory code to use a more suitable one, for instance a [jerk limited](https://en.wikipedia.org/wiki/Jerk_(physics)#In_motion_control) profile.
+While linear control profiles are not the best control method it does allow later on only changing the profile code to use a more suitable one, for instance a [jerk limited](https://en.wikipedia.org/wiki/Jerk_(physics)#In_motion_control) profile.

 The code I wrote gives me a graphs like the ones presented in my [previous post](posts/Swerve-drive-kinematics-simulation).